TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 The non-recurrent models all have VNE and MWGE of 0 because the architecture is limited to single-qubit rotations.
 The fact that the recurrent models have nonzero values is due to a literal perturbation of the density matrix from the recurrent architecture.
 - Pearson correlation coefficients between BTFP histories of all recurrent models and their non-recurrent counterparts are negative except for CRAE and CAE
+- All quantum models showed higher validation to training loss ratio than their classical counterparts, suggersting poorer generalisation as predicted.
+- With the exceptions of LZC for QRAE, MPE for QTE and DE for QRAE and QTE, all model types show positive correlation between dataset and model latent complexity metric values.
 ### Sources of Error
 - A logical error in the LZC calculation that allowed for overlap of phrases was found after data generation (see lzc_corrections.py from commit 1b51cf870c7df4a98eeb8bf26c07eb09cf77c24f) with the following statistics for their differences: mean=1.04; median=1; max=5; std dev=0.9429.
 The correct value was always higher due to this because allowing overlap means a phrase that has already be seen can be used.